Iris910531/BigData_course/README.md

 ## Setting up the Environment

-1. Clone the repository:
+1. Clone the repository(you may need to install git at first):
     ```bash
     git clone https://github.com/Iris910531/BigData_course.git
     cd BigData_course
     ```

-2. Create the Conda environment:
+2. Create the Conda environment(you may need to install conda at first):
     ```bash
     conda env create -f environment.yml
     ```